JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 ### Advanced tweaks

 **Retraction length** prevents stringing and zits by pulling filament back before travel move.
 This is quite dependent on your filament, so I recommend tweaking it yourself.
 In extreme cases Z-Hop can also help.
-It's a pity Prusa Slicer doesn't support coasting as it would make tweaking it a lot easier. **I actually chose a really extreme amount, so you shouldn't see any stringing but it is probably too much for your needs, so please consider turning it down.** *helps: stringing, blobs, zits*
+It's a pity Prusa Slicer doesn't support coasting as it would make tweaking it a lot easier.
+If you see excessive stringing (like when printing PET-G) turn it up, but **if you have extruder jams turn it down**. *helps: stringing, blobs, zits*

 **Avoid crossing perimeters** can help a lot with visible stringing.
 I won't actually prevent it, but it will try moving the head inside the print instead of outside, so the stringing will be hidden inside the print.
 Much easier than fine-tuning retraction and very helpful when printing flexible filaments. *helps: stringing*